slensgra/robotic-perception-systems-assignment-1/report.md

 ## Part 2 experiment

 For Part 2, the launch file `record_sensors_while_driving.launch` may be used.
 The bag files from this experiment are in the `bag_files` directory.
 A csv file with manual measurements taken from a video of the vehicle driving are provided in the same directory.

+## Evaluation

+For part 2, the robot was video taped while driving forward for the specified distance over a measuring tape.
+The robot drove forward about the specified one meter.